Machine learning of electronic structure and atomistic properties from the external potential: Discussion and Conclusions

 We further demonstrate the applicability of \emph{Op2Op} models across multiple datasets, target basis sets, and supervision strategies.
 In terms of the latter, we compare models that target matrix elements of the operators in a specified basis set and models that infer an implicit effective representation through supervision of properties derived from it.
 We find that learning this compact latent basis representation provides a practical safeguard against nonlinear error amplifications during diagonalization of the generalized eigenvalue problem, especially when the target matrices are expressed in a large basis.

 All these examples point towards a broader integration of machine learning with electronic structure, which has traditionally been treated separately from descriptor design and modeling strategies.
 By incorporating several components of electronic structure as inputs, outputs, and intermediate quantities in the model workflow, our framework elevates basis sets and operators to tunable parameters of model design.
-Electronic structure theory provides a natural hierarchy of body-ordered quantities: three-center integrals correspond to three-body descriptors (as demonstrated and used in this work), two-center integrals (such as overlap or kinetic energy operators) to two-body contributions, and so on.
+Electronic structure theory provides a natural hierarchy of body-ordered quantities as three-center integrals correspond to three-body descriptors (as demonstrated and used in this work), two-center integrals (such as overlap or kinetic energy operators) to two-body contributions, and so on.
 Moreover, these quantities are routinely computed in any self-consistent field calculation and thus provide compact and physically meaningful model inputs at essentially no additional cost.
 Equally importantly, this allows atomistic machine learning models to leverage species-specific basis sets that have already been carefully optimized within quantum chemistry, instead of requiring the explicit construction of bespoke ML-specific bases~\cite{bigi+22jcp, darby2022compressing, goscinski2021optimal}, but the relative advantage of doing so remains an open question.

-Although this work is motivated by the Hohenberg–Kohn theorems and centers on $\vext$ as the primary input, it naturally extends to alternative inputs and targets that encode the same underlying physics but may be numerically easier to learn, including operators other than the Fock and density matrices, analytic matrix functions, or spectral observables.
+Although this work is motivated by the Hohenberg–Kohn theorems and centers on $\vext$ as the primary input, it naturally extends to alternative inputs and targets that encode the same underlying physics but may be numerically easier to learn, including operators other than Fock and density matrices, analytic matrix functions, or spectral observables.

-Finally, the connection between matrix products and message passing suggests that related ideas could be transferred back to geometry-based message-passing schemes, enabling efficient higher-order message passing without the cost of explicit symmetrization at every update step, which is a direction we plan to explore in future work.
+Finally, the connection between matrix products and message passing suggests that related ideas could be transferred back to geometry-based message-passing schemes, enabling efficient higher-order message passing without the cost of explicit symmetrization at every update step, which has been briefly explored~\cite{batatia2023equivariant} and is a direction we plan to pursue in future work.